aptrn/COPC.net/COPC.Net/API.md

 1. **Use `using` statements**: CopcReader implements IDisposable
 2. **Cache hierarchy**: Call `GetAllNodes()` once if you need multiple queries
-3. **Spatial filtering**: Use bounding box queries instead of loading all nodes
+3. **Spatial filtering**: Use bounding box or frustum queries instead of loading all nodes
+4. **Frustum culling**: For camera-based applications, use frustum queries to load only visible points
-4. **Resolution filtering**: Specify target resolution to limit nodes loaded
+5. **Resolution filtering**: Specify target resolution to limit nodes loaded and control LOD
+6. **Reuse frustums**: Create frustum objects once and reuse them for multiple queries
-5. **External tools**: For decompression, use PDAL or copclib
+7. **External tools**: For decompression, use PDAL or copclib

 ## Performance Tips